 "Life is too short to live with pain, and I wanted to avoid any long-term damage,” says Bihn.

-Fortunately, Bihn discovered an effective treatment option at Saddleback Memorial.
-It was here where Bihn met Bryce Johnson M.D., orthopedic surgeon and medical director of the Center for Spine Health at Saddleback Memorial.
+Fortunately, Bihn discovered an effective treatment option at Saddleback Medical Center.
+It was here where Bihn met Bryce Johnson M.D., orthopedic surgeon and medical director of the Center for Spine Health at Saddleback Medical Center.